sainimu78/Wishing/README.md

 **This is a concept currently in the experimental stage.**

-Before you begin reading, I would like to take a moment to ensure that you have the necessary experience to make the most of this article and that we don't waste your time.
-Specifically, you should
+Before you begin reading, it’s important to ensure that you have the necessary experience to fully benefit from this article and to avoid wasting your time.
+Specifically, you should :

 - **Understand the Necessity of C++ Reflection**: It is essential that you grasp why it is important to study C++ reflection.